shakilmith/documentaion/spring-boot/spring-data-jpa-mapping-tutorial/jpa-many-to-many-mapping.md

     }

 }
 ```

-About the code above: We have annotated the class above by **@Entity** annotation to make it persistent class.
+**About the code above:** We have annotated the class above by **@Entity** annotation to make it persistent class.
 By default it is the table name in your database.
 The Person class contains id, name as attributes.
 It also contains, associated class with **@ManyToMany** annotation.
 There is also **@JoinTable** annotation to generate an extra table just store ids of the linked entities.
 Also **@JoinTable** annotation indicates that Person is the relationship owner.
 It means, foreign key will be found in the Person table not the Car table.

-Attention: Extra table is required to store the ids of the association.
+**Attention:** Extra table is required to store the ids of the association.
 Here the name is the table name.
 The first **@JoinColumn(name = "person_id")** is the owner entity id and the second **@JoinColumn(name = "person_id")** is the child class id.

-The Associative Car.java class:
+The Associative Car.java class would be:

+**Car.java**

 ```js
 package com.company.model;